QuentinRa/blog.quentinra.dev/cybersecurity/cryptography/_knowledge/index.md

 #### GCP with prime numbers

 You can calculate the **GCD easily**.
 Simply express each number with prime numbers.
-Then, take each **unique** number in both factorizations, they will be in the **GCD**.
+Then, take each **unique** number in both factorizations: they will be in the **GCD**.
 Their exponent is the lowest exponent that we have for each number in the two factorizations.

 <p>
 \begin{split}